-- Registered patients may purchase marijuana, marijuana infused products, seeds, and clones from his or her designated registered dispensary.
+- Registered patients may purchase cannabis, cannabis-infused products, seeds, and clones from his or her designated registered dispensary.

-- Registered patients who designate a dispensary may purchase marijuana products and cultivate marijuana in a single secure indoor facility.
+- Registered patients who designate a dispensary may purchase cannabis products and cultivate cannabis in a single secure indoor facility.

 - Registered patients may only change his or her designated dispensary every 30 days.
 A registered patient must submit a completed Cardholder Information Notification form and a $25 processing fee when requesting to change his or her designated dispensary, except during his or her annual renewal.
 The VMR will issue the registered patient a new registry identification card with a new registry identification number.